 If you’ve ever walked into a space that felt disjointed and chaotic, you know how important unity and harmony are in interior design.
 At its core, unity is about creating a sense of cohesion between different elements in a space, while harmony is about ensuring that those elements work together to create a sense of balance and flow.

-Another important aspect of achieving unity and harmony is to pay attention to the shapes and patterns of different elements in a space.
-For example, you might choose a circular rug to complement a round coffee table, or use geometric pillows to tie together the shapes in a room.
+Another important aspect of achieving unity and harmony is paying attention to the shapes and patterns of different elements in a space.
+For example, you might choose a circular rug to complement a round coffee table or use geometric pillows to tie together the shapes in a room.

 But perhaps the most important tip is to be mindful of the feeling you want to create in a space.
-What do you want your home to evoke – comfort, relaxation, inspiration, or something else entirely?
+What do you want your home to evoke?
+Comfort, relaxation, inspiration, or something entirely else?
 By keeping that feeling in mind as you make design decisions, you can ensure that each element of your space contributes to a sense of unity and harmony, helping with the 7 principles of interior design.

 Repetition is a key way to create rhythm in interior design.
 By repeating certain colors, shapes, or textures throughout a room, you can create a sense of visual continuity that ties everything together.
 For example, you might repeat the same color in different elements of the room, such as the rug, the throw pillows, and the artwork.